-Chitalpa is a deciduous tree that grows 20 to 30 feet in height, and can up up 20 feet wide.
+Chitalpa is a deciduous tree that grows 20 to 30' in height, and up to 20' wide.
 It combines the larger flower of the Catalpa with the color of the Chilopsis, continuously producing opulent large white flower clusters.

 Honey Locust are native to Central and Eastern North America, but grow very well all across New Mexico.
 Honey Locust are fast growing and depending on variety, can grow 20' to 45' high.
 These gorgeous shade trees leaf out with yellow leaves turning to a deep green in summer.
 They will offer filtered shade allowing growth of lawn or other plants beneath the canopy and do not have invasive roots.

 Chaste Tree is an excellent choice for a multi-branched tree or large shrub that grows up to 20'.
-Their flowers are a spiky lavender purple that will bloom profusely in the summer months.
-They are perfect for New Mexico because they are heat lovers, tolerate our soils very well and are cold hardy.
+Their flowers are a spiky lavender purple that will bloom profusely in summer months.
+They are perfect for New Mexico because they are heat lovers, tolerate our soils well and are cold-hardy.

-Chinese Pistache is extremely winter hardy and will tolerate our heat, soil and wind.
-They will grow 30' to 40' high and nearly as wide.
-It's leaves are a dark green, fine textured compound structure that turns to spectacular gold and crimson red in fall.
-The young trees often have an awkward shape but with early pruning will grow into a well rounded tree that is drought tolerant after establishment.
+Chinese Pistache is extremely winter-hardy and will tolerate our heat, soil and wind.
+They will grow 30 to 40' high and nearly as wide.
+Their leaves are a dark green, fine textured compound structure that turns to spectacular gold and crimson red in fall.

 Bloodgood Sycamore is a tall exotic hybrid that casts dense shade.
 It grows into a vast shape, broadly pyramidal, up to 50' by 40'.
 The naturally shedding bark creates a dappled brown and cream pattern that is accentuated by sunlight filtering through the foliage.
 It has a yellow fall color.